 - increased energy and activity

 Bipolar disorder is a psychiatric illness characterized by drastic mood changes.
-It occurs in of youth.
-It’s more common in adolescents than in younger children.
+It occurs in

 Bipolar disorder used to be referred to as “manic depression.”
 This describes the two extreme emotional states people experience.
 During manic episodes, your child may be unusually active, energetic, or irritable.
 Extreme silliness may also accompany increased energy in children.
 During depressive episodes, they may be especially low, sad, or fatigued.